microsoft/fluentui-react-native/packages/experimental/Button/MIGRATION.md

 - Cannot use both `startIcon` and `endIcon` at the same time in v1

+### Updating ThemeProvider

+If you are using the older theme provider `ThemeProvider` from `@uifabricshared/theming-react-native`, you will need to update the `ThemeProvider` to pull from `@fluentui-react-native/theme` to have the control work properly with themes.
+Please see [this page](https://github.com/microsoft/fluentui-react-native/blob/master/docs/pages/Guides/UpdateThemeProvider.md) for guidance.

+### Migrating customized Buttons

+Please see [this page](https://github.com/microsoft/fluentui-react-native/blob/master/docs/pages/Guides/UpdatingCustomize.md) for guidance on how to move from the old `customize` API to the new one.

+### Migrating composed Buttons

 ## Porting from FluentUI v9 Button

 The FURN button cannot be used in place of a FluentUI button - these buttons are intended to be used on their respective platforms.
+See [this porting guide](../../../docs/pages/Guides/PortingFromFluentUI.md) for general guidance on coming from FluentUI to FURN.

 ### Props that remain as is